-Are you an Expat living in France and are not sure how to grow and invest funds for your future?
+Are you an Expat and thinking about investing in France?
+Here are some basic tips and guidelines on how to grow and invest funds for your future.

 France is an awesome place to live as an Expat.
 In this article, we will explain the basics of investing in France as an expat and some of the rules you have to follow while investing as a French resident.